BlueBrain/BluePyOpt/README.md

 Citation
 ========

-When you use the BluePyOpt software or method for your research, we ask you to cite the following Arxiv preprint in your publications:
+When you use the BluePyOpt software or method for your research, we ask you to cite the following publication:

 [Van Geit W, Gevaert M, Chindemi G, Rössert C, Courcol J, Muller EB, Schürmann F, Segev I and Markram H (2016).
 BluePyOpt: Leveraging open source software and cloud infrastructure to optimise model parameters in neuroscience.
 Front.
 Neuroinform.
 10:17. doi: 10.3389/fninf.2016.00017](http://journal.frontiersin.org/article/10.3389/fninf.2016.00017)